olia danilevich via Pexels

 The allowance is claimed through payroll and reduces the employer NIC liability for the year.
 For a team generating £10,500 or less in employer NIC annually, it eliminates the bill entirely.
 For larger teams, it reduces it.

 But it applies to the team's total employer NIC, not specifically to commission payments.
-It's a useful buffer for small teams, not a solution to the structural problem of unmodelled commission NIC for teams that have already exhausted the allowance.
+It's a useful buffer for smaller teams, not a solution to the structural problem of unmodelled commission NIC for teams that have already exhausted the allowance.

 What to Do Before 6 April